stevenvanrossem/un-orchestrator/orchestrator/README_COMPILE.md

 	$ export RTE_SDK=$DPDK_DIR
 	$ export RTE_TARGET=x86_64-ivshmem-linuxapp-gcc

-You can then build the un-orchestrator and/or name resolver:
+You can then build the un-orchestrator:

-	$ cd un-orchestrator
+	$ cd [un-orchestrator]

 	; Choose among possible compilation options
 	$ ccmake .

-The previous command allows you to select some configuration parameters for the un-orchestrator and name resolver, such as the virtual switch used, which kind of execution environment(s) you want to enable, and more.
+The previous command allows you to select some configuration parameters for the un-orchestrator, such as the virtual switch used, which kind of execution environment(s) you want to enable, and more.
-Please be sure that the option BUILD_ExternalProjects is OFF to avoid reinstalling the dependencies.
+Please be sure that the option `BUILD_Orchestrator` is `ON`.
 When you're finished, exit from the `ccmake` interface by *generating the configuration files* (press 'c' and 'g') and type the following commands: